 Description of Proposal Please provide a description of your proposal to which your review relates.
 The description should be the same as given in the application form, or as amended with the agreement of the planning authority: (Max 500 characters) ERECTION OF DWELLING HOUSE AND GARAGE AT JELLISTON FARM, B742 FROM COUNCIL BOUNDARY TO A70 JUNCTION AT HILLHEAD, COYLTON, AYR, SOUTH AYRSHIRE KA6 6ES Type of Application What type of application did you submit to the planning authority?
 Application for planning permission (including householder application but excluding application to work minerals).
 Application for planning permission in principle.
 Further application.
 Application for approval of matters specified in conditions.
 What does your review relate to? ⊠ Refusal Notice.
 Grant of permission with Conditions imposed.
-No decision reached within the prescribed period (two months after validation date or any agreed extension) - deemed refusal. , , , , , , , , , , , , , , , , , , , , Statement of reasons for seeking review You must state in full, why you are a seeking a review of the planning authority's decision (or failure to make a decision).
+No decision reached within the prescribed period (two months after validation date or any agreed extension) - deemed refusal.
+Statement of reasons for seeking review You must state in full, why you are a seeking a review of the planning authority's decision (or failure to make a decision).
 Your statement must set out all matters you consider require to be taken into account in determining your review.
 If necessary this can be provided as a separate document in the 'Supporting Documents' section: (Max 500 characters) Note: you are unlikely to have a further opportunity to add to your statement of appeal at a later date, so it is essential that you produce all of the information you want the decision-maker to take into account.
 You should not however raise any new matter which was not before the planning authority at the time it decided your application (or at the time expiry of the period of determination), unless you can demonstrate that the new matter could not have been raised before that time or that it not being raised before that time is a consequence of exceptional circumstances.
 Please refer to attached Review Request Statement Have you raised any matters which were not before the appointed officer at the time the Determination on your application was made?
-If yes, you should explain in the box below, why you are raising the new matter, why it was not raised with the appointed officer before your application was determined and why you consider it should be considered in your review: (Max 500 characters)
+Determination on your application was made?
+If yes, you should explain in the box below, why you are raising the new matter, why it was not raised with the appointed officer before Determination on your application was made?
+If yes, you should explain in the box below, why you are raising the new matter, why it was not raised with the appointed officer before Determination on your application was made?
+If yes, you should explain in the box below, why you are raising the new matter, why it was not raised with the appointed officer before